Did you forget to file something or do you need to make changes for your tax assessment?

 CHECK WHEN YOUR TAX ASSESSMENT ENDS

 You can see the end date of your tax assessment on your tax decision or in MyTax.
 This date affects how you should report changes to your tax assessment.
-Open the Mailbox in MyTax to find your tax decision documents.

 IF YOUR ASSESSMENT IS ONGOING, MAKE CHANGES TO YOUR TAX RETURN